-- Detail the steps necessary to set up and conduct an IEP/ITP meeting, including collaborating with all members of the team. - Contact a parent to share a positive student report or success, big or small (with MT permission, if applicable).
+- $\circ$ \Detail the steps necessary to set up and conduct an IEP/ITP meeting, including collaborating with all members of the team. - \Contact a parent with a positive student report (with MT permission, if applicable).

-During one lesson/activity, observe and record individual student engagement (e.g., active v. passive, appropriate v. inappropriate).
+\During one in-class or virtual lesson/activity, observe and record individual student engagement (e.g., active v. passive, appropriate v. inappropriate).
 Think about and record possible factors that could improve engagement (e.g., varying the instructional format, instructional pacing, meaningful curricula, motivational strategies, connection to teacher, etc.).
-This should be a quick, informal note-taking on your part.
-Include in your portfolio (photo of written notes or typed is fine) but it does not need to be a "polished" assignment.